 Frankly, it gets tiresome.

-The “great” movies, as we call them, are great for one of two reasons: because they are truly innovative or spectacularly well-made—a true work of art, one might say—or because the film has been acknowledged as great for so long people stop questioning it (see my post on Underrated Great films for a possible third type of great movie—the “underrated overrated” film).
+The “great” movies, as we call them, are great for one of two reasons: because they are truly innovative or spectacularly well-made – a true work of art, one might say — or because the film has been acknowledged as great for so long people stop questioning it.
 But the one quality that can lead to a film’s being deemed “great” is its ability to influence; great films take influence from other films, and one may assume that the film influencing the great film must have some great qualities itself, right?
 A scene from a film that being easily recognizable or frequently referenced suggests that the scene has some great merit to it (in the case of “Plan 9 From Outer Space, that greatness is of the camp variety), thus its acceptance and acknowledgement by so many people.
 Right?

 What about the films that inspired the great films?
 Those quiet, often esoteric films whose reputations may not be as glamorous as, say, “It’s a Wonderful Life” but whose aspirations are tenacious nonetheless; whose camerawork isn’t as ostentatious as a David Fincher film and whose propensity for political and social commentary trumps that of its contemporaries (one may call these films “literary”).
 Their importance on classic and current cinema is understated but substantial—who knows what Arronofsky’s acclaimed “Black Swan” would have been like without the atmospheric influence of Polanksi’s densely foreboding “Repulsion.”
 And without the technological achievements implied in the camp-classic “Planet of the Vampires,” Ridley Scott may not have crafted the same iconic scenes in his slow-burning classic “Alien.”
 These quietly important films have left celluloid footprints for decades on filmmakers and films we all know, but the inaugural films from which those footprints emerged too-often go unnoticed.
 (Ever heard of “The Thief and the Cobbler?”
 No?
 But you’ve heard of “Aladdin” and Pixar?)